Conventional Raft Slab

 - Generally uses more concrete, than ‘Waffle Pod Slabs‘, with more waste as volume is less predictable

-- More complicated excavation with additional cost
+- More complicated excavation can lead to additional cost

 Also see Ground Conditions